Troubleshooting & Debugging

 in your .env

 file is not correctly configured.
-Ensure it is a 64-character hexadecimal string, as mentioned in the example .env
+Ensure it is a 64-character hexadecimal string.

 Solution: Generate a valid key using: